hanoch-jfrog/forest/README.md

 <br>For example:
 ```
 $ jfrog forest logs local-artii 2368364e2c78 console.log
-[Error] server id not found [local-artii], consider using one of the following server id [remote-arti,local-arti]
+[Error] server id not found [local-artii], consider using one of the following server id values [remote-arti,local-arti]
 ```
 ## Release Notes
 The release notes are available [here](RELEASE.md).